gravitl/netmaker-docs/_build/html/_sources/architecture.rst.txt

 Most machines can run WireGuard.
 It is fairly simple to set up a WireGuard connection to a single endpoint.
 It is setting up mesh networks and other topologies like site-to-site which becomes complicated.

-Mac, Windows, and Linux are handled natively by the Netclient.
+Mac, Windows, and Linux are handled natively by the Netclient, though you can still add them as ext clients if you wish.
+Primarily, iPhone and Android are the main systems unsupported by the Netclient which MUST be handled via external client.

-Netmaker can issue "external clients" to handle any devices which are not currently compatible with the netclient, including iPhone, Android, and some Unix distributions.
-Over time, this list will be eliminated and there may not even be a need for the external client.

 External clients hook into a Netmaker network via an "Ingress Gateway," which is configured for a given node and allows traffic to flow into the network.
+External clients are also reachable via the gateway.
+While this is a "concentrator" and not peer-to-peer, this is often desirable.

+Many users use external clients as a convenient way to manage remote access for their users.
+Why?
+It works with vanilla WireGuard for one.
+You simply download the config and load it into WireGuard on the client device.
+No additional software required.
+It can also be quite helpful to have a "choke point" for traffic (the gateway) rather than direct p2p connections to every machine.

 Technical Process
 ====================